AUTHOR: Valerie Carlson

 DATE: July 9, 2021

 Video: Historic moment as Guildhawk digital human provides Chairman’s address at AGM

 The future of AI came a step closer this week when a Digital Human opened an AGM.
-The Guildhawk Voice avatar took centre stage to present Chairman David Clarke’s address at the Annual General Meeting of the Fraud Advisory Panel (FAP), the voice of the counter-fraud community.
+The Guildhawk Voice avatar took centre stage to present Chairman David Clarke’s address at the Annual General Meeting of the Fraud Advisory Panel (FAP).
+The FAP is the voice of the counter-fraud community.

 Almost indistinguishable from the real Mr Clarke, the avatar has perfect lip synchronisation and facial expressions to match the sentiment of important messages.
 The short video shows how avatars can relay messages that are both serious and emotional.
-In this instance, the multilingual Guildhawk Voice avatar, capable of speaking over 50 languages, repeated a sentence in Spanish, a language that David does not speak.
+In this instance, the multilingual Guildhawk Voice avatar, capable of speaking over 50 languages.
+The avatar repeated a sentence in Spanish, a language that David does not speak.

 The multilingual avatar video was created using powerful text-to-speech technologies, Guildhawk’s ultra-pure data lake, which powers Guildhawk Aided, and a digital recording of David’s voice.
 High-definition moving and still images were added to emphasise specific elements of the content and maintain the viewer engagement, attention and recall.
 The final video was completed in a few hours and David was not required to leave home or face a camera.